 - Comprehension of spoken and written material in older children and adolescents, utilising the ‘Visualising and Verbalising Program for Language Comprehension and Thinking’.

-By working with hundreds of children and alongside numerous occupational therapists, Fiona understands how the roles of sensory and visual processing effect spoken and written communication development.
-Fiona finds that many children attending speech therapy also benefit form occupational therapy.
+By working with hundreds of children and alongside numerous occupational therapists, Fiona understands how the roles of sensory and visual processing affect spoken and written communication development.
+Fiona finds that many children attending speech therapy also benefit from occupational therapy.